An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Methodology

-\emph{\textbf{Routing Query:}} Routing decisions aim to select the next customer to be visited, which occur during the construction of a subtour.
-The routing decision primarily depends on the remaining capacity of the vehicle and the interdependencies among nodes, which are all included in the context embeddings.
-Therefore, we directly take the context embedding of the last visited node as the routing query, which can be performed as follows:
+\emph{\textbf{Routing Query:}} In contrast, routing decisions determine the next customer to be visited during subtour construction, thereby shaping the local structure of the route.
+As routing decisions operate at the node level and are closely coupled with the current vehicle state, they should incorporate information from the ongoing subtour to support customer selection.
+Therefore, we construct the context embedding for routing decisions $h_t^{R}$ by concatenating the embedding of the last visited node $h_{\pi_{t-1}}$, the graph embedding $\overline{h}$, and the remaining capacity of current vehicle $D_t$, which is defined as:

 \begin{small}